 Medicare Advantage in Wisconsin

-Thirty-nine percent of Medicare beneficiaries in Wisconsin had Medicare Advantage coverage as of 2017, versus about 33 percent nationwide.
-As of December 2018, there were 478,038 Wisconsin Medicare beneficiaries enrolled in private Medicare coverage (not counting private supplemental coverage like Part D and Medigap).
-That’s 42 percent of the state’s Medicare population, but some Wisconsin Medicare beneficiaries are enrolled in Medicare Cost plans, which are another form of private Medicare coverage that predates Medicare Advantage plans (three insurers in Wisconsin offer Medicare Cost plans).
-The other 674,089 Medicare beneficiaries in Wisconsin had coverage under Original Medicare as of late 2018.
+Forty percent of Medicare beneficiaries in Wisconsin had Medicare Advantage coverage as of 2018, versus about 34 percent nationwide.
+As of October 2019, there were 516,429 Wisconsin Medicare beneficiaries enrolled in private Medicare coverage (not counting private supplemental coverage like Part D and Medigap).
+That’s nearly 44 percent of the state’s Medicare population, but some Wisconsin Medicare beneficiaries are enrolled in Medicare Cost plans, which are another form of private Medicare coverage that predates Medicare Advantage plans (three insurers in Wisconsin offer Medicare Cost plans).
+The other 661,846 Medicare beneficiaries in Wisconsin had coverage under Original Medicare as of late 2019.

 The popularity of Medicare Advantage enrollment varies from one state to another.
 In Minnesota, nearly half of the state’s Medicare population is enrolled in Advantage plans, whereas only 1 percent of Alaska Medicare beneficiaries have Medicare Advantage plans (via employer-sponsored coverage, as there are no Medicare Advantage plans available for individuals to purchase in Alaska).